 Choosing a Concentration

-Students choose a course of study when choosing a major in their fourth semester and are free to switch between integrative biology and EEMB during their Bowdoin career.
-Many of the introductory course expectations of the two concentrations are overlapping.
-Students concentrating in either course of study will receive equal preference/priority during registration for biology department courses.
-We encourage all students to discuss their interests and aspirations with a member of the biology department faculty when designing a course of study and choosing between integrative biology and EEMB.
+Students choose a course of study when choosing a major in their fourth semester and are free to switch between concentrations during their Bowdoin career.
+Many of the introductory and elective course expectations of the three concentrations overlap.
+Students concentrating in any of the three courses of study will receive equal preference/priority during registration for Biology Department courses.
+We encourage all students to discuss their interests and aspirations with a member of the Biology Department faculty when designing a course of study and choosing between IB, EEMB, and MCB.

 Review the course requirements for Integrative Biology, Ecology, Evolution & Marine Biology, and Molecular & Cellular Biology here.